-Exclusive Interview of John Moody, Chairman/CEO Pacific Joint Space Facility, Australia, by Umair Aslam (Editor In Chief, Global Defense Insight)
+Exclusive Interview of John Moody, Chairman/CEO of Pacific Joint Space Facility, Australia, by Umair Aslam (Editor in Chief, Global Defense Insight)

 Q 1: Can you tell us about your journey in the aerospace industry and how you became the Chairman and CEO of the Pacific Joint Space Facility?

-Answer: I joined the Space Industry in 2015 and started the company Spaceport Australia, not really knowing much about the space industry it took me a few years to learn this new industry and it’s demands but basically the business model is the same as any other business model and than I had to fine tune that business model to find a balance of what really could be achieved on an economic level but also on a technical level that could work with my vision.
-Than that became Moody Space Centre, another learning curb to finally Pacific Joint Space Facility.
+Answer: I joined the Space Industry in 2015 and started the company Spaceport Australia, not really knowing much about the space industry it took me a few years to learn this new industry and its demands but basically the business model is the same as any other business model and then I had to fine-tune that business model to find a balance of what really could be achieved on an economic level but also on a technical level that could work with my vision.
+Then that became Moody Space Centre, another learning curb to finally Pacific Joint Space Facility.

 Q 2: As the Chairman and CEO of the Pacific Joint Space Facility, what is your vision for the organization, and what key strategies do you have in place to achieve it?